tableau/Logshark/README.md

 -   Hyper API for C++.
 If Hyper requirements are not met on the machine, LogShark will fail.
 The simpest way to meet Hyper requirements is to install Tableau Desktop on your machine.
   If you don't have Tableau Desktop installed, you will need Visual C++ Redistributables.
 Download x64 version of "Visual Studio 2015, 2017 and 2019" package from https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads.

-**For macOS:** OS version must be 10.12 "Sierra" or later
+**For macOS:** LogShark runs on macOS versions 10.12 "Sierra", 10.13 "High Sierra, and 10.14 "Mojave".
-- If you are running 10.15 "Catalina", you will need to follow the following [resolution steps](/docs/logshark_catalina.md).
+- Currently LogShark doesn't support macOS 10.15 "Catalina".

 NOTE: If you are copying over existing LogShark folder, make a backup copy of your config file to preserve any valuable settings you have previously set for LogShark.